No time to lose to comply with the new EU Data Protection Regulation - deadline is May 2018

-Soon you will have to find, evaluate and classify your company’s stored Personal Data (PD) in what may be thousands of databases, and create new processes in order to be compliant with the new regulation.
+Soon you will have to find, evaluate and categorize your company’s stored Personal Data (PD) in what may be thousands of databases.
+In order to be compliant with this new regulation, in due time, new processes have to be in order.

-Consumer behavior and the Big Data created by the Internet is driving the digital transformation that is quickly reshaping all of today’s organizations.
-It places great demands on how personal information is being handled.
+Consumer behavior and the Big Data created by the Internet of Things (IoT) is driving the digital transformation that is quickly reshaping all of today’s organizations.
+It places great demands on how personal information is treated.

-With less than two years to implementation, there are a number of challenges on the path to full GDPR compliance:
+With one and a half year to implementation, there are a number of challenges to full GDPR compliance:

-- Requirements for reporting to authorities all data sources, the risks associated with each and every one of them, as well as processes in place to handle PD
+- Requirements for provision of documentation upon request of all data sources, the risks associated with each and every one of them, as well as processes in place to handle PD

-SAS Institute invites you to download a Solution Paper that addresses the challenges outlined above, and describes specific processes, organizational changes, and technology that can help an organization fully comply with GDPR – by 2018 and beyond.
+SAS Institute invites you to download a Solution Overview here.
+This paper discusses the challenges outlined above, and describes how SAS analytics can deliver data management capabilities to help your organisation comply with the GDPR – by 2018 and beyond.